hq9000/cython-vst-loader/README.md

 # cython-vst-loader
-a cython-based loader for VST audio plugins proving a clean python object-oriented interface
+a cython-based loader for VST audio plugins providing a clean python object-oriented interface

 ## Motivation
 The purpose is to create a stable and simple wrapper for VST plugins to be used in higher-level projects, such as https://github.com/hq9000/py_headless_daw